 The all-sports trophy goes each year to the school that scores the most total points in the 18 varsity sports sponsored by the NWC.

-The raw data shows Whitman placing sixth – just four points out of fourth – despite the fact it does not compete in football, softball, and men's and women's track and field.
+The raw data shows Whitman placing sixth -- just four points out of fourth -- despite the fact it does not compete in football, softball, and men's and women's track & field.

 Recalculate each school's point total based on the 14 sports sponsored by Whitman, however, and the Missionaries place third with 161 points, just two points behind second-place Puget Sound.

-"I believe this is the best season we have ever had, across all sports, since Whitman moved to NCAA Division III in the late 1990s," Whitman athletics director Dean Snider says.
+"I believe this is the best season we have ever had, across all sports, since Whitman moved to NCAA Division III in the late 1990s," Whitman athletics directors Dean Snider says.

 "I also think it is no coincidence that our steady progress up the NWC rankings has taken place since the W Club established itself five years ago."

-The W Club, a group of alumni, parents and friends of the college, is committed to helping Whitman – one of the top liberal arts and sciences colleges in the nation – pursue excellence in athletics as well as academics.
+The W Club, a group of alumni, parents and friends of the college, is committed to helping Whitman -- one of the top liberal arts & sciences colleges in the nation -- pursue excellence in athletics as well as academics.